dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The following figure illustrates an example partial JSON object tree for an appended vCon.
 The top level object is the JWS signed appended vCon which contains the unsigned form of the vCon in it's payload parameter.
-The second level object it the appended vCon with additional conversational data (e.g. analysis data).
+The second level object is the appended vCon with additional conversational data (e.g. analysis data).
-It refers to its original parent (or prior version) of the vCon in its appended parameter.
+It refers to its original parent (or prior vCon instance version) of the vCon in its appended parameter.
-Note: the appended parameter may include the orginal in the body parameter or refer to it via UUID or URL.
+Note: the appended parameter may include the orginal in the body parameter or refer to it via URL.
 The appended vCon in this figure referes to the JWS signed version of the vCon, which in turn contains the original vCon in unsigned form in its payload parameter.

 ~~~